Chapter 3: The Elements of Home

 Arthur stepped further into Sofia's room, his eyes scanning the disarray.
 The metal shoulder and wrist armour were carelessly draped over a chair, her throwing knives lay half-buried beneath a pile of books and papers and her broom leaned against the corner of the room.

 Arthur's eyes fell on the pristine cage in the corner of the room.
 The cage was empty, and although it was well-maintained, it felt oddly out of place.
 PonPon, Sofia's beloved pigeon, was not in his usual spot.
-Arthur frowned.
-Sofia had always taken great care of PonPon; for him to be missing indicated that Sofia had left with him.
-But why would she go out at this time, especially without her usual gear?
+Arthur’s heart sank.
+Sofia never went anywhere without that pigeon, and the fact that it was gone meant she had left with it.
+But where, and why now, with night so close at hand, especially without her usual gear?

 Arthur's gaze shifted to the cluttered desk against the wall.
 Despite Sofia's usual disorganization, the desk had been a sanctuary of sorts, filled with her sketches and research.
-His eyes fell on a stack of papers scattered across the surface, some of which were marked with complex notations.
-He could barely make out a few recognizable symbols but understood little of their meaning.
+Arthur’s heart sank as he spotted the crumpled paper on the desk, covered in symbols that meant nothing to him but everything to her.
 Ibernia was a land of ancient traditions and cryptic texts, and though he had lived in Sangrevor, the capital, for years, its alphabet remained a mystery to him.
+He picked it up, frowning.
+She was planning something.
+The only question was what.

 Arthur's gaze shifted back to the desk, where Sofia's scattered notes lay in chaotic disarray.
 Despite the jumble, there was a recurring theme in her writings—a quest for understanding.